neeveresearch/nvx-apps/README.md

 ### Stream Processing Ad Bidding Exchange (nvx-app-adbidding-engine)
 This application is based on ad bidding solution donated by Kode41 which showcases the ease of developing a low latency ad exchange using the X Platform.

-### Microservices Bookstore App (nvx-app-bookstore)
-This application uses Eagle to implement a classic "Bookstore App" e-commerce usecase using a microservices architecture.

 ### Credit Card Fraud Detection (nvx-app-ccfd)
 This project is based on card processing solution donated by Kode41 which showcases a fraud detection usecase using the X Platform.